 “But it’s not my biggest worry,” she said.
 “My biggest worry is that we would be closed.
 The alternative is that we lose our business.”

 Carrie Smith, owner of Kosta’s Restaurant and Bar in Brewer, said she isn’t worried about potential lawsuits.

 “Restaurants are held to a pretty high standard anyway for cleanliness and food preparation,” Smith said.
 “Most restaurant owners I know are just begging to have customers, then we’ll deal with what people might say after.”

-BDN writer Jessica Piper contributed to this story.
+BDN writer Jessica Piper contributed to this report.

 Watch: Janet Mills outlines her plan to reopen